matieqiang/design-patterns-for-humans/README_CN.md

 **Programmatic Example**

-First of all we have a door interface and the implementation
+First all we have a door interface and the implementation
 ```java
 public interface Door {
     float getWidth();